New Zealand–United States relations: New Zealand and the UKUSA community

 New Zealand is one of five countries who share intelligence under the UKUSA Agreement.
 New Zealand has two (known) listening posts run by the Government Communications Security Bureau (GCSB) as part of the ECHELON spy network.
 The partnership gives "a direct line into the inner circles of power in London and Washington," gives New Zealand a distinct partnership with the United States not just on economic policies but domestic security agreements and operations as well, and is a familiar platform for further deals involving both countries.
 The UKUSA community allows member countries to cooperate in multilateral military exercises, more recently focussing on terrorism after 9/11.

-On 31 July 2025, Director of the Federal Bureau of Investigation Kash Patel opens a new FBI attaché office in Wellington to boost bilateral law enforcement cooperation.
+On 31 July 2025, Director of the Federal Bureau of Investigation Kash Patel opened a new FBI attaché office in Wellington to boost bilateral law enforcement cooperation.
 Prior to that, New Zealand was the only Five Eyes country which lacked an FBI attaché presence.